DrCarbonCIMH/extractBrain/README.md

 ![alt text](https://github.com/DrCarbonCIMH/extractBrain/blob/main/doc/checkBrainMasks_app.png)

 !!
-Watch Out !! the given docs are not uptodate!
+Watch Out !! the given docs are not up-to-date!
 Use ms_app_checkBrainMasks.mlapp for checking the correct iterations

 This code was inspired by the excellent paper "Robust Automatic Rodent Brain Extraction Using 3-D Pulse-Coupled Neural Networks (PCNN)" by